kubedb/docs/docs/guides/pgbouncer/concepts/opsrequest.md

 ```

 - `removeCustomConfig` is a boolean field.
 Specify this field to true if you want to remove all the custom configuration from the deployed pgbouncer server.

-### spec.tls

-If you want to reconfigure the TLS configuration of your pgbouncer cluster i.e. add TLS, remove TLS, update issuer/cluster issuer or Certificates and rotate the certificates, you have to specify `spec.tls` section.
-This field consists of the following sub-field:

-- `spec.tls.issuerRef` specifies the issuer name, kind and api group.
-- `spec.tls.certificates` specifies the certificates.
-You can learn more about this field from [here](/docs/guides/pgbouncer/concepts/pgbouncer.md#spectls).
-- `spec.tls.rotateCertificates` specifies that we want to rotate the certificate of this database.
-- `spec.tls.remove` specifies that we want to remove tls from this database.
-- `spec.tls.sslMode` specifies what will be the ssl mode of the cluster allowed values are: disable,allow,prefer,require,verify-ca,verify-full
-- `spec.tls.clientAuthMode` specifies what will be the client authentication mode of the cluster allowed values are: md5,scram,cert

 ### spec.timeout
 As we internally retry the ops request steps multiple times, This `timeout` field helps the users to specify the timeout for those steps of the ops request (in second).